dand010/content-ops-starter/content/pages/process.md

       Simultaneously, exports are gaining traction, with tools like the Coffee Export Guides for Europe and USA, launched in 2022, facilitating market access.
-NepCoffee would leverage these trends, positioning itself as a bridge between local production and global markets.Community engagement is crucial, with NepCoffee likely supporting smallholders, as most Nepalese coffee is grown by small farmers, incentivized by higher returns.
+NepCoffee would leverage these trends, positioning itself as a bridge between local production and global markets.
+Community engagement is crucial, with NepCoffee likely supporting smallholders, as most Nepalese coffee is grown by small farmers, incentivized by higher returns.
       Initiatives like farmer training and reforestation would align with sustainability goals, ensuring long-term viability for both the company and the industry.